source-academy/js-slang/docs/md/README_1.md

 On the right, you see all predeclared names of Source §1, in alphabetical order.
 Click on a name to see how it is defined and used.
-These names come in two groups:
+They come in these groups:
   <ul>
     <li>
       <a href="../MISC/index.html">MISC</a>: Miscellaneous constants and functions